ADLINK-IST/opensplice/docs/html/GettingStartedGuide/_sources/install-configure.txt

 value of the environment variable ``OSPL_URI`` is set to this configuration file.

-The configuration file defines and configures the following OpenSplice
+The configuration file defines and configures the following Vortex OpenSplice
 services:

 *spliced*